Faith Bacon: Decline

 By 1956, Bacon was living in Erie, Pennsylvania but decided to travel to Chicago to find work.
-Upon arriving, she checked into a hotel and looked for work but could not find any.
+Upon arriving, she checked into a hotel and spent three weeks looking for work but could not find any.

 Death

 On September 26, 1956, Bacon jumped out of her window at the Alan Hotel at 2004 Lincoln Park West in Chicago, falling two stories before landing on the roof of an adjacent building.
 Bacon's roommate, grocery store clerk Ruth Bishop, tried to intervene by grabbing Bacon's skirt as she climbed out of the window but Bacon tore free of her grasp.
 She suffered a fractured skull, perforated lung and internal injuries; she died of her injuries at Grant Hospital later that night.

 Bishop later said that Bacon appeared to be depressed before her death.
 Bishop stated, "She wanted to get back into the spotlight.
 She would have taken any work in show biz."
 At the time of her death, Bacon had no money and was estranged from her husband, songwriter Sanford Hunt Dickinson.
 The inventory of her possessions included clothing, one white metal ring, train ticket to Erie, Pennsylvania, and 85 cents.
 The American Guild of Variety Artists claimed her body and arranged for burial.
 She was buried in Wunder's Cemetery in Chicago.